At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the key responsibilities and requirements.
+Understand the Role: Read the job description carefully to understand the key responsibilities and requirements.
 Tailor your application to highlight how your skills and experiences align with the duties listed, such as teaching, curriculum development, and pupil assessment.

 How to prepare for a job interview at Moray Council